mariannebush/Capstone/README.md

 pip install -r requirements.txt

 After the virtual environment is created, enter “git clone” followed by the URL you copied when cloning the repository.
 Navigate to where you cloned the repository.
-Run the file “Happiness.ipynb.
+Run the file Happiness.ipynb.
 In order to exit the virtual environment enter "deactivate".

 # Visualizations and Interpretation